CookieSource/wikijs/installation/features.md

 -->
 ## Kernel selection
 *Main page: [customization/kernelcomparison](/en/customization/kernelcomparison)*
-We soffer the following kernels during installation.
+We offer the following kernels during installation.
 If you're not sure what you're doing, the default is fine.
 It can be switched later.
 1. [Linux kernel](https://kernel.org) (The default kernel)
 2. [LTS kernel](https://kernel.org) (Long time support release of the default kernel)